mark-watson/Ollama_in_Action_Book/manuscript/Setup.md

 # Setting Up Your Computing Environment for Using Ollama and Using Book Example Programs

+TBD: I am changing the layout of example programs - fix this chapter later.

 There are several GitHub repositories that I have prepared for you, dear reader, to both support working through the examples for this book as well as hopefully provide utilities for your own projects.

 You need to **git clone** the following repositories: